AstraLuma/velour/src/index.rst

 By "rich", we mean clients that are more than just API wrappers.
 Clients that provide utilities to more robustly mutate documents, provide ORM-like declarative de/serialization, handle revision conflicts, and other concerns important for mature use of CouchDB.

 By "specification", we mean a set of shared concepts and some specific protocols.
 Conforming clients won't match exactly, but they should rhyme.
+This makes Velour a lot more vibes-based than most technical specifications.

 .. toctree::
     :caption: Contents
     :titlesonly:

+    intro
+    core/index
+    features/index
+    specs/index

 Goals